-Nature therapy is the act of being in nature alongside a professional trained in this form of therapy.
+Nature therapy is the act of being in nature alongside a professionally trained in this form of therapy.
 Also called ecotherapy, nature therapy can include many different outdoor activities and isn’t limited to walks or exercise.

 Some of the many options for nature therapy include: